DistributedWeb/network/README.md

 # @dwebswarm/network

-The low level networking guts of the DWebswarm stack.
+The low level networking guts of the dWebSwarm Stack.

 ```
 npm install @dwebswarm/network